You want smart political talk without the meltdowns?

 Let's talk about Janet Yellen, right?

-Who, as you've noted on Twitter, she's been Fed chair, she's been trans Treasury Secretary, and she's almost never right, right?
+Who, as you've noted on Twitter, she's been Fed chair, she's been Treasury Secretary, and she's almost never right, right?

-So why does this person continue to fail upwards and why should we listen to her anymore when she's been wrong about so many things of the past?
+And why should we listen to her anymore when she's been wrong about so many things in the past?

 She missed the opportunity to raise rates at the Fed.

-She wanted to peek into bank accounts that had $600 in them because you know you have to go after those billionaires with these $600 accounts.
+She wanted to peek into bank accounts that had $600 in them because, you know, you have to go after those billionaires with these $600 accounts.

 And the craziest part is in between her stints as Fed chair and then as Treasury Secretary, she went out and she gave speeches to Wall Street.